ProjectEvergreen/wcc/README.md

 > _Experimental Web Components compiler.
 It's Web Components all the way down!_  🐢

-## Overview

-**Web Components Compiler (WCC)** is a NodeJS package designed to make server-side rendering (SSR) of native Web Components easier.
-It can render (within reason 😅) your Web Component into static HTML leveraging [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).

 ## How It Works

 1. Write a Web Component